Configuring existing Conferencing Nodes

 |Description||An optional field where you can provide more information about the Conferencing Node.|

 The physical location of this Conferencing Node.
+A system location should not contain a mixture of proxying nodes and transcoding nodes.

 |Enable maintenance mode||